Scholarships encourage participation in the craft of wood and we are deeply grateful for the sponsors who help to support these Scholarships.

 ABOUT THE SCHOLARSHIP

 Tabitha Babbitt, a Shaker woman, was credited with inventing the first circular saw in the late 1800s.
 She also invented false teeth!
 This Scholarship honors her achievements and is designed to promote the involvement and engagement of women and those who identify as female, in the turning, carving, and furniture field through a tuition scholarship to any week-long class at the Florida School of Woodwork.

 HOW TO APPLY FOR THE SCHOLARSHIP

-To apply for the scholarship email Kate@SchoolofWoodwork.com with the following:
+To apply for the scholarship email Kate@SchoolofWoodwork.com complete the following form.

-Scholarship requests will cover the full tuition of any week-long class that is currently available and where deemed appropriate small travel stipend.
+Scholarship requests will cover the full tuition of any week-long class that is currently available.
 The Scholarship is not transferable to another person and is specific to the class you select and are approved for.

 Applicants may not have received a grant or scholarship from the Florida School of Woodwork in the previous year.